 Rhythm is natural, Do you struggle with rhythm?
 Or have a resistance to it?
 Here is a great place to begin – with an image of how the naturally occurring rhythms within us connect with the naturally occurring rhythms all around us.

 Picture a warm, glowing heart in your mind.
 It represents love but it also represents the rhythm of your heartbeat.

 Rhythm is “a strong, regular, repeated pattern of movement or sound.”
-Steady rhythm can be a steady beat, recurring sound, or a repetitive activity.
-We can think of not only our heartbeat, but also our breath, in and out.
+A steady rhythm can be a steady beat, a recurring sound, or a repetitive activity.
+We can think of not only our heartbeat but also our breath, in and out.
 These are the natural rhythms that live inside our bodies.
 We can also observe external rhythms.
 There is the rhythm of day and night, the rhythm of the days of the week, the rhythm of the months, and the rhythm of the seasons.

 All of these rhythms are part of our lives.
 Their repetition brings us comfort because they are regular and expected.
 Rhythm provides an anchor and especially helps children, who have little control over their environments, to feel secure.

-Steiner even said that “Rhythm can take the place of strength and will.”
+Steiner even said, “Rhythm can take the place of strength and will.”
 Rhythm is the reason why Rudolf Steiner suggested warming up at the start of our lessons with verse recitation, speech exercises, or singing.
-He even began each of his lectures to the very first Waldorf teachers-in-training with speech exercises and verse recitation to help regulate everyone’s breathing, their natural in breath and out breath their internal, natural rhythm.
+He even began each of his lectures to the very first Waldorf teachers-in-training with speech exercises and verse recitation to help regulate everyone’s breathing, their natural in-breath and out-breath their internal, natural rhythm.
 He reasoned that this practice teaches us flexibility and helps to ground us in the present moment.
 That’s what a strong rhythm can do.